PoratEyal/Shift-Planner/README.md

 ## Usage

-1. Create a user account and log in to the Shift Planner application.
+1. Log in to the Shift Planner application as a manager.

-2. As a manager, you have access to additional features such as creating shifts, viewing current shifts, and assigning workers.
+2. As a manager, you have access to additional features such as creating and deleting users and roles.

+3. Create user accounts for workers and assign them appropriate roles.

-3. Create shifts for the current week or the next week by specifying the shift details such as date, time, and position.
+4. Create shifts for the current week or the next week by specifying the shift details such as date, time, and position.

-4. Assign workers to shifts by selecting the appropriate users from the available list.

-5. View the shifts for the current week and the next week in the calendar view.

-## License

-[Specify the license under which the Shift Planner application is distributed.]

-## Acknowledgements

-[List any acknowledgements or credits for external resources, libraries, or tutorials used in the project.]
+5. Publish the shifts to make them visible to all workers.

+6. As a worker, log in to the Shift Planner application.

+7. View the published shifts and choose the shifts you want to work by adding yourself to them.

+8. As a manager, review the shifts where workers have added themselves.

+9. Choose workers for each shift based on their availability or other criteria.
+You can either select the workers who have added themselves or choose different workers.

+10. Once you have finalized the worker assignments, publish the week to notify all workers of their assigned shifts.

+11. As a worker, view the published week to see the shifts where you have been assigned.

+Note: Only the manager has the ability to create and delete users and roles, create shifts, publish shifts, choose workers for shifts, and publish the week.
+Workers can only view the published shifts, add themselves to shifts, and view their assigned shifts after the manager has published the week.

 ## Contact

-If you have any questions or inquiries, feel free to contact [your-name] at [your-email].
+If you have any questions or inquiries, feel free to contact Eyal porat at eyal1.porat@gmail.com and Edi Grunseid at edgru99@gmail.com.